SystemsApproach/ops/control.rst

 Workflow Engine
 ~~~~~~~~~~~~~~~

-The workflow engine, to the left of the x-config in :numref:`Figure
+The workflow engine, to the left of the x-config in :numref:`Figure %s
-%s <fig-roc>`, is where multi-step workflows are implemented.
+<fig-roc>`, is where multi-step workflows are implemented.
 For
-example, defining a new Slice or associating subscribers with an
+example, defining a new 5G connection or associating devices with an
-existing slice is a multi-step process, using several models and
+existing connection is a multi-step process, using several models and
 impacting multiple backend subsystems.
 In our experience, there may
 even be complex state machines that implement those steps.